-Liquidity risk is the risk that an entity will encounter difficulty in raising funds to meet cash commitments associated with financial instruments.
-It may result from either the inability to sell financial assets quickly at their fair values; or a counterparty failing on repayment of a contractual obligation; or insurance liability falling due for payment earlier than expected; or inability to generate cash inflows as anticipated.
+it an entity will encounter difficulty sh commitments associated with ay result from either the inability kly at their fair values; or a ayment of a contractual obligation; due for payment earlier than erate cash inflows as anticipated.

-In order to maintain appropriate levels of liquidity, the Health Fund Investment Portfolio's target asset allocation is to hold 20% (2020: 28%) of its total investment assets in cash/bank deposits and highly liquid short-term money market instruments and fixed income securities.
-The Non-Health Fund Investment Portfolio provides the Group with additional liquidity and financial flexibility over and above the Fund's target allocation.
+riate levels of liquidity, the Health s target asset allocation is to total investment assets in cash/ quid short-term money market me securities.
+The Non-Health provides the Group with additional liquidity and financial flexibility over and above the Fund's target allocation.